What Is Overdelivery & Overdelivery Guide In Logistics

 Overdelivery is one of the less frequent delivery scenarios that logistics managers still need to account for, especially in B2B delivery.

-To keep a clear record of all items overdelivered or rejected, couriers need to be able to report on them and managers need to be able to see everything on their side.
+To keep a clear record of all items overdelivered or rejected, couriers need to report on them and managers need to be able to see everything on their side.
 Track-POD overdelivery workflow was built to cover all of these needs.

-I hope this Q&A is useful for you.
+I hope this Q&A is useful.
 If you're curious about Track-POD delivery solutions, book a personalized demo or start your free trial now.

 Frequently Asked Questions